iamkameel/SCRBRD-B3TA/OBJECTIVES.md

     -   Roster management to assign people to teams with specific roles.
     -   Team-specific dashboards showing stats and match schedules.
 -   **Competitions Dashboard**: A centralized hub to create and administer leagues, cups, series, and tournaments.
+-   **User Profile Management**: A settings page where the current user can view and update their personal information.

 ## 2. Match & Scoring Engine